 - Select the tax year you're working on.

-- Using your W-2 form, choose the income range that fits your situation.
+- Choose the income range that fits your situation using your W-2 form.
 Next, choose the size of your family.
 Lastly, the IRS asks you to enter the amount of sales tax you paid for a motor vehicle, boat, home or aircraft.

-- Type the zip code where you lived at the beginning of the tax year.
+- Enter the zip code where you lived at the beginning of the tax year.
 Continue by selecting the corresponding city name that comes up from your starting zip code.

-- Specify whether you moved any time during the year.
-If so, you go through a few extra pages where you mention how many times you moved and enter the zip code, select the city name and report the moving dates for each location.
+- Specify whether you moved at any time during the year.
+If so, you'll have to go through a few extra pages where you mention how many times you moved and enter the zip code and the city name.
+Report the moving dates for each location.

 - Check the confirmation screen that appears with your residency, specified sales tax, income and family size information.
-There's an edit button beside the various options and also links to delete certain moves, add a move or start over, if necessary.
+There's an edit button beside the various options as well as links to delete certain moves, add a move or start over, if necessary.

-- There's a table showing state and local sales tax per residency and a total amount near the bottom that you can write on your Schedule A.
+- A table shows state and local sales tax per residency and a total amount near the bottom that you can enter on your Schedule A.